Making every moment matter for families in Dorset

 Weldmar Overseas Challenge: Camino de Santiago

-In March 2026, take on the challenge of the last 100kms of this classic trek, passing along ancient pilgrimage routes to finish in the stunning city of Santiago de Compostela.
+In October 2026, take on the challenge of the last 100kms of this classic trek, passing along ancient pilgrimage routes to finish in the stunning Spanish city of Santiago de Compostela.

 Back to Overseas Challenges